civalin/cmdlr/DEVELOP.md

 ## 2. Required Components

-Analyzer has many functions, but only those three are necessary.
+An Analyzer has many functions, but only those three are necessary.

 - *property* `entry_patterns`
     - determine a "entry url" should or should not be processed by this analyzer.